codejsha/algorithm-examples/README.md

 - Sort an increasing-decreasing array (SortIncreasingDecreasingArray): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/heap)([test](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/test/heap)) | Sort an array that is repeatedly increasing then decreasing.

 ### Linked list

+In Python, there is no built-in type or library for LinkedList.

 **C++ declaration/methods**